datadesk/census-data-aggregator/README.rst

 Estimate a median and approximate the margin of error.
 Follows the U.S. Census Bureau's official guidelines for estimation.
 Useful for generating medians for measures like household income and age when aggregating census geographies.

 Expects a list of dictionaries that divide the full range of data values into continuous categories.
-Each dictionary should have three keys:
+Each dictionary should have three keys with an optional fourth key for margin of error inputs:

 .. list-table::
   :header-rows: 1